 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110 – 220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: To be appraised.

-Other versions: Also made in black, blue and some other colours.
+Other versions: This 1960s beige gooseneck desk lamp was also made in black, blue and some other colours.
 Below is a black version.

 Often attributed to Hala, Zeist, The Netherlands, but that is not true.